 I had never considered creating a blog.
 For years I've been hearing of their value - however I never quite understood.
-Within minutes I had created the platform, named it (Love Your Mother) - themed it ("Explorations into truths, communities and consciousness") and posted the letter.
+It took a couple of minutes to create the blog, named it - themed it and post the letter.
 The first post received over 300 comments in a couple of days.
 My eyes were suddenly opened to a new platform.
 WordPress.
-The beauty of wordpress is there is a higher degree of thought and intelligence in the conversation.
-The comments came from 300 other bloggers.

 LATE NIGHT IDEAS – Tweeting with Russell Brand

-I’d been speaking with my buddies Sless & Colbey just days before the March In March about the role that high profile guys like Russell Brand can play in social change.
-I thought I’d try my luck striking up a yarn – knowing full well his passion for truth.
-Brand retweeted me to 7.6 Million Followers.
+I’d been speaking with my buddies before the March In March about the role that high profile guys like Russell Brand can play in social change.
+I thought I’d try my luck striking up a yarn – knowing full well his passion for people sticking it to the man.
+Brand retweeted the letter to his 7.6 Million Followers.

-A morning text message from an old Canberra Uni mate hit me straight in the heart.
-Truth.
-Conversation.
-Respect.
-The Future.
+A morning text message from an old Canberra Uni mate was a pleasant surprise.